-- 2. Enter the Password. - Press ENTER.
+Enter the Password.

+Press ENTER.

-If you enter the password incorrectly three times in a row, or if you do not enter the password within 1 minute, the computer shuts off.
+If you enter the password incorrectly three times in a row, or if you donnot enter the password within 1 minute, the computer shuts down.
 In this case, some features that can power on the computer automatically (Wake-up on LAN, Task Scheduler, etc) might not work.
 You must turn the computer back on to retry password entry.